anujshah108/smallTokenProject/README.md

 - Total Supply Tokens will be 1,000,000 Tokens
 - The buy price will be automatically assigned as 2 Ether per Token on deployment.
-- If the total supply has been fully distrubuted then the page render "THE TOKEN SALE IS OVER!"
+- If the total supply has been fully distrubuted then the page will render "THE TOKEN SALE IS OVER!"

 *Everytime you switch between MetaMask accounts you will have to reload the page for the app to get linked to your account.*